 Facility Inspections

-On top of being a strong nursing home overall, it also received A+ inspections recently.
-Its inspections were virtually perfect.
+To pair with its strong overall score, we gave this facility an A+ for inspections.
 These inspection scores take several factors into consideration, including deficiencies, substantiated complaints and federal fines.
 You can find more information about each of these items by reviewing copies of nursing homes' inspection reports.
-Fortunately, although this nursing home had some minor dings on its inspection report, it had no severe deficiencies.
-Severe deficiencies are ones found in categories G through L. This means that the government inspectors didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
+While this nursing home had some deficiencies on its inspection report, none were major deficiencies based on CMS' deficiency scale.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality

-We also wanted to emphasize the fact that this nursing home was awarded a superb grade of A- in our long-term care area.
-Facilities that excel in long-term care typically provide residents with more supervision and stay on top of routine healthcare services.
-After looking at the quantity of care provided by nurses and other staff, we turned to the facility's vaccination record.
-This nursing home vaccinated 100 percent of its patients against pneumonia, which is far higher than the average nursing home.
-Clearly, this place is doing something right in this area as it also excelled at keeping its residents out of the hospital.
-In fact, it had only 0.02 hospitalizations per 1,000 long-term resident days, which is an impressively low figure.
+On the list of its many high-end scores, this facility received an excellent long-term care grade.
+In fact, we gave it a grade of A- in that area.
+Long-term care ratings of this caliber generally require both 24/7 care from nurses and aids, as well as quality routine healthcare services.
+On top of considering the volume of care provided by nurses and other staff, we also looked at the number of residents vaccinated for pneumonia.
+This facility vaccinated 100 percent of its residents, which is very impressive.
+Pneumonia can be a life or death ailment for nursing home patients so we like it when a facility does not take any chances.
+Clearly, this nursing home is doing something right in this area as it also excelled at keeping its residents out of the hospital.
+In fact, it had only 0.02 hospitalizations per one thousand long-term resident days, which is an impressively low figure.

 Nurse Quality